En3rGy/14100_Hue/README.md

 All outputs are configured as _send-by-change (sbc)_.

+### Quick Start
+#### Create a HUE API User
+Follow the instruction to [create a HUE bridge API user key](https://developers.meethue.com/develop/get-started-2/).

+#### Set-Up the Logic Module
+- Install module into HS and create a logic sheet using this help file
+- Store the obtained API user key on the corresponding input of the logic module
+- Upload the project
+- Check the HS debug page, go to _HSL 2.0_ section, find the _14100_Hue_ heading and get the _Server URL_
+- Open the obtained server URL, e.g. `http://<IP-Homeserver>:<port>`
+- Identify the ID of the Hue device / group / room / etc. you want to control
+- Copy the ID to the logic module
+- Re-upload the project and restart the HS

 ### Useage
 #### Information Website and Set-up of logic module
 [Hue API v2](https://developers.meethue.com/develop/hue-api-v2/) addresses each device using a non-readable ID.<br>